Dick Van Dyke: 1969–1992: Established star

 In 1973, Van Dyke voiced his animated likeness for the October 27, 1973, installment of Hanna-Barbera's The New Scooby-Doo Movies, "Scooby-Doo Meets Dick Van Dyke", the series' final first-run episode.
 In 1974, he received an Emmy Award nomination for his role as an alcoholic businessman in the television movie The Morning After (1974).
 Van Dyke revealed after its release that he had recently overcome a real-life drinking problem; he admitted he had been an alcoholic for 25 years.
 That same year he guest-starred as a murderous photographer on an episode of Columbo, Negative Reaction.

-Van Dyke returned to comedy in 1976 with the sketch comedy show Van Dyke and Company, on which Andy Kaufman made his prime time debut.
+In 1976, Van Dyke returned to comedy with the sketch comedy show Van Dyke and Company, on which Andy Kaufman made his prime time debut.
 Despite being canceled after three months, the show won an Emmy Award for Outstanding Comedy-Variety Series.
 After a few guest appearances on the long-running comedy-variety series The Carol Burnett Show, Van Dyke became a regular on the show, in the fall of 1977.
-However, he appeared in only half of the episodes of the final season.
+He appeared in half of the episodes of the final season.

 In 1980, Van Dyke appeared in the title role in a United States tour and Broadway revival of The Music Man.